 For many seniors, prescription drugs are what drive up their healthcare costs the most.
 And, because most Medicare Advantage plans include Part D benefits for your regular prescriptions, you need to make sure the plan you choose covers your drugs at a price you can afford.

 3. Understand Your Additional Coverage Needs

 Original Medicare does not all health care costs.
 It covers your major medical and some preventive care services, but it does not cover dental, vision, hearing, or prescriptions.
 A growing number of Medicare Advantage plans cover many of the essential services that your Part A and Part BMedicare Part B is medical coverage for people with Original Medicare benefits.
 It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
 Medicare Part B pays 80 percent of most medically necessary healthcare services. benefits do not.

 4. Consider Your Healthcare Providers

-Medicare Advantage plans have healthcare provider networks.
-Unfortunately, not all specialists and primary care doctors accept all plans.
-Many people on Medicare in North Dakota tell us it's difficult to find a plan their doctor accepts.
+Most Medicare Advantage plans available in North Dakota use local healthcare provider networks to deliver care.
+But not all specialists and primary care doctors accept all plans.
+It can be exhausting trying to find a plan you want that your doctors will accept.
 We can help!